It doesn’t take too long to eat this breakfast so sitting

 I realized that in feeding my sense of deprivation I actually gain weight.
 Can

+you see the irony there?
+The collapse of logic?
+Clearly, I’m not actually deprived if I have choice.
 I immediately changed my course.
 I moved from my counter top location and went to the dining room table.
 I sat down and began to give heartfelt thanks for my eggs, my apple, my stove, my warm home.
 Scrambled eggs never tasted so good.
 I decided that the luxury of food – especially when it’s so easy to come by – deserves true thanksgiving and taking the time to sit down and enjoy the gift.

 Now, I know myself.
 It won’t be long before I’ll be on to